SQream/sqream_docs/reference/sql/sql_syntax/literals.rst

    '1997-01-01' -- This is a string

 The actual data type of the value changes based on context, the format used, and the value itself.
-In the example below, the first value is interpreted as a ``DATE``, while the second is interpreted as a ``VARCHAR``.
+In the example below, the first value is interpreted as a ``DATE``, while the second is interpreted as a ``TEXT``.

 .. code-block:: postgres